markpavlitski/jcarousel/README.txt

 1) Install the Views module (http://drupal.org/project/views) on your Drupal site if you have not already.

-2) Add a new view at Administer -> Site Building -> Views (admin/build/views).
+2) Add a new view at Administration -> Structure -> Views (admin/structure/views).

-3) Change the "Style" of the view under "Basic settings" to "jCarousel".
+3) Change the "Style" of the view under "Style settings" to "jCarousel".
    Configure the options for the carousel such as the animation speed and skin.

 4) For long lists within a Carousel, it may be useful to use AJAX to load